CryptoCarabaoGroup/compensation/For July 2018.md

  - Hiring and management of translators and reviewers in all above languages
     - Requesting: 1
  - More than 8 months of market making in XMR
- - More than 2 months of market making in VND
+ - More than 2 months of low-spread market making in VND
  - More than 4 months sell-side liquidity in USD and THB, including first THB-BTC trade (our trader node address available upon request)
     - Requesting: 1